 - Rollover the money to your new 401K.

 The first option is almost always a bad idea for many reasons.
 You will likely incur unexpected taxes, and you may get bumped up into a higher tax bracket.
 Yuck.
 Depending on your age, you may also face penalties.
 Double yuck.
-Anyway, if you are reading posts on FIDough Hub (a site dedicated to the financial independence retire early movement, aka FIRE) you almost certainly are interested in the other three options.
+Anyway, if you are reading posts on FIDough Hub (a site focused on the financial independence retire early movement, aka FIRE) you almost certainly are interested in the other three options.

 What are the Differences Between 401Ks and IRAs?